 Northwestern students who do not live in a residential college can still participate in the residential college program by becoming a dues-paying "non-resident" member.
 Non-resident members are members of the residential college but do not live in the building -- they may live in a residence hall, another residential college, off-campus apartments, or commute from home.

-If you are interested in non-resident membership, go to the Office of Residential Colleges at Scott Hall, Room 45, Monday - Friday, 8:30am - 4:30pm.
+If you are interested in non-resident membership, go to the Office of Residential Academic Initiatives at 2122 Sheridan, Room 120, Monday - Friday, 8:30am - 4:00pm.

 Non-Resident applications for 2014-2015 will be available when classes start in the fall.